General Information about the Freshpak Salt Pans Ultra

 - The Salt Pans Ultra Marathon is a semi-self sufficient foot race in the desolate Makgadikgadi Salt Pans.
 You can look forward to 2 1/2 days of extreme running covering a total distance of approximately 100kms.

 - Each participant must carry all his/her supplies for the duration of each race day.
-Essential equipment and supplies will be checked by a race official before the start of each race day and may be checked during the race.
+Essential equipment and supplies may be checked by a race official before the start of each race day and may be checked during the race.

 - The organisers will provide water stations at regular intervals which will also act as waypoints to confirm you are on the right route.
-Some sections of the run will not accessible by vehicles.
+Some sections of the run will not be accessible by vehicles.
 Participants must self navigate their way using GPS.

-- The route of this trail race is mainly on the salt pans.
-Underfoot may go from dry and hard to wet and muddy.
+- The route of this trail race is entirely on the salt pans.
+Going underfoot may go from dry and hard to wet and muddy.
 There may be segments with water crossings.
 It is NOT PERMITTED to detour from the downloaded route and deliberately take a short cut across open ground to reduce the distance and to gain advantage.
 Therefore, any participant seen deliberately taking a short cut off the route to shorten the distance of the downloaded route will be considered a NON FINISHER of the event.

 - Early and late starts are to expected.